w3c/csswg-www/README.md

 Check this out and run `npm install`.

-Start running 11ty with `npm start` or `yarn start`

-You should get two webservers running, one is 11ty (the site), one is a pattern library (the CSS broken down into components, uses [Fractal](https://fractal.build/)).

-TO see the English homepage you will need to go to /en/ on a server we should just redirect that.
-Or we could put the en version into the root, it probably doesn't matter.
-But for now http://localhost:8080/en/ (assuming :8080 is what you get)
+Start running 11ty with `npm start` or `yarn start`.
+Or to use language negotiation, use `yarn serve` or `npm run serve`.
+The language negotiation server doesn't watch and run builds so if you change things you need to stop it with Ctrl-C and start it up again to trigger a build.

+If you want to work on the CSS in the Pattern Library, run `gulp watch patterns`.
+Any changes ot the CSS will be copied into the 11ty build so next time you run that the new stylesheet will be picked up,

 Templating for 11ty and the pattern library is [nunjucks](https://mozilla.github.io/nunjucks/).